jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 }
 ```

-It can happen though that you can hardly see the code itself through all the comment.
+More often there's even more documentation.
+Sometimes you can hardly see the code itself through all the comment.
+Where is my code?
+Oh, it's hiding behind that wall of comments.

 ### Stop Repeating the Comments!